Lock's Quest

-Lock's Quest is a real-time strategy tower defense video game developed by 5th Cell and published by THQ.
+Lock's Quest is a 2008 real-time strategy tower defense video game developed by 5th Cell and published by THQ for the Nintendo DS.
 It is 5th Cell's second Nintendo DS game.
-It was released in North America on September 8, 2008, in Europe on September 26, 2008 and in Australia on September 25, 2008.
+Players control Lock, a young man forced to help defend the kingdom of Antonia from an invasion of clockwork soldiers.
+The gameplay revolves around constructing defences such as walls and turrets on isometric battle maps, then controlling Lock to fight alongside and maintain his defences.